LA Weekly: Notable staff and contributors

-Some of the publication's best-known writers were Pulitzer Prize-winning food writer Jonathan Gold, who left in early 2012; and Nikki Finke, who blogged about the film industry through the Weekly's website and published a print column in the paper each week, leaving in June 2009 after the blog she founded, Deadline Hollywood Daily, was acquired by an online firm.
+Some of the publication's recent notable writers are Pulitzer Prize-winning food writer Jonathan Gold, who left in early 2012; and Nikki Finke, who blogged about the film industry through the Weekly's website and published a print column in the paper each week, leaving in June 2009 after the blog she founded, Deadline Hollywood Daily, was acquired by an online firm.

 On June 1, 2009, the paper announced that Editor-in-Chief Laurie Ochoa, who began helming the paper in 2001 (before the New Times acquisition), was "parting ways" with the Weekly.
-On that same day, ads for her replacement appeared on Craigslist and JournalismJobs.com.
-Though some speculated that Jill Stewart was a shoo-in for the position, the job quickly went to Drex Heikes, formerly of the Los Angeles Times.
+Though some speculated that Jill Stewart was guaranteed for the position, the job quickly went to Drex Heikes, formerly of the Los Angeles Times.
 When Heikes left in 2011, he was replaced by Sarah Fenske.

 In 2009, former Los Angeles Times food writer Amy Scattergood became food blogger at LA Weekly's Squid Ink, and was later promoted to food editor.
 In late 2009, the paper hired Dennis Romero, formerly of Ciudad magazine, as a full-time news blogger.

 Following the recession, in 2012, the paper added food critic Besha Rodell, a James Beard Foundation Award nominee and former food editor of Atlanta's Creative Loafing.

 In 2013, the paper named Amy Nicholson its lead film critic.

 In 2016, LA Weekly named multimedia journalist and Emmy-winning producer Drew Tewksbury as managing editor.

 As of 2022, the Editor-in-Chief and Creative Director is Darrick Rainey, the Music Editor is Brett Callwood, the Culture & Entertainment Editor is Lina Lecaro, the Arts Editor is Shana Nys Dambrot and the Food Editor is Michele Stueven.
 The Publisher and CEO is Brian Calle.

-Competing publications
+In June 2022, the Los Angeles Press Club named news reporter Isai Rocha as its "Journalist of the Year" for print publications under 50,000 in circulation at the 64th Annual Southern California Journalism Awards.

-For a time in the Los Angeles market, LA Weekly competed against two now-defunct publications: Brand X (a weekly published by the Los Angeles Times and produced by a crew that included former LA Weekly staffers); and LA CityBeat, a smaller alternative weekly newspaper owned by Southland Publishing, which ceased publication in March 2009.
+In 2024, LA Weekly shed most of its editorial staff due to financial struggles.
+As of December 2024, the Editor-in-Chief is Mark Stefanos, and as of April 2025, Michele Stueven is Senior Editor.